MaxiKen/new/standardization_prompt.md

 - relevant evidence
 - scholarly reasoning

-The purpose is to understand and develop this material, not to restructure or reproduce the file.
+Its purpose is to provide knowledge to be understood and developed.

+Do not simply reproduce or restructure it.

-The new commentary should contain considerably more explanation, reasoning, context, evidence, examples, and scholarly synthesis than the initial material where the subject genuinely permits.
+The new commentary should contain substantially richer explanation, reasoning, context, evidence, examples, and scholarly synthesis wherever the subject genuinely permits.

 ---

 Existing "expanded/{{NNN}}.md"

+Treat this as material being replaced.

-This file is not a draft to be edited.
+It is not a draft to edit.

-Do not clean it.

-Do not restructure it.
+Do not:

-Do not programmatically transform it.
+- clean it
+- restructure it
+- preserve its paragraphs

-Do not use its existing paragraphs as the skeleton of the new commentary.
+- use its paragraphs as the new skeleton

-Do not preserve its wording simply because it is already written.

-Treat it as something being completely replaced by newly generated work.
+- mechanically paraphrase it
+- programmatically transform it

-The new commentary should be generated from the verified source material and the requirements of this prompt.
+Generate the new work independently from the verified source material and the rules in this prompt.

 ---

 3. Original Writing Is Mandatory

-The final commentary must be originally generated prose.

-This means that even when an idea already exists in "initial/{{NNN}}.md", you should:
+For every verse:

-1. Understand the idea.
+1. Understand what the verified sources establish.
-2. Determine why it matters to the verse.
+2. Determine the important ideas and questions surrounding the verse.
-3. Verify it where necessary.
-4. Connect it with other relevant evidence.
+3. Verify relevant claims and evidence.
+4. Research additional reliable material where appropriate.
-5. Develop the reasoning.
+5. Connect the evidence logically.
-6. Explain it in clear English.
+6. Determine what the verse specifically requires to be explained.
-7. Write it in your own structure and prose.
+7. Write the explanation independently in your own structure and prose.

-Do not simply reproduce the source's wording.
+Do not merely reproduce source wording.

-Do not perform superficial paraphrasing where the sentence structure remains essentially the same.
+Do not perform superficial paraphrasing.

-Do not change a few words and consider the material rewritten.
+Do not change a few words and call the material rewritten.

 Do not concatenate source paragraphs.

 Do not automatically preserve the source's sequence of arguments.

-You may preserve verified scholarly facts, interpretations, arguments, reports, and conclusions, but the explanation and presentation must be independently generated.
+Verified facts, interpretations, reports, arguments, and conclusions may be incorporated, but their explanation and presentation must be independently generated.

 Think of the source files as material you have studied before writing a new book—not as text you are editing.

 ---

-4. Substantially Expand the Existing Knowledge
+4. Substantially Expand the Knowledge

-The objective is not merely to produce an alternative version of the initial commentary.
+The objective is not merely to create another version of the initial commentary.

-The objective is to produce a much richer commentary.
+Create a much richer commentary wherever the subject permits.

-Where appropriate, expand the discussion through:
+Relevant expansion may include:

 - deeper explanation
 - additional scholarly perspectives